-Nordstrom Invites Customers To Make Merry And Celebrate The Season Of Joy
+Nordstrom invites Customers To Make Merry And Celebrate The Season Of Joy

 - Nordstrom Rack

 There are even more reasons to Rack this Holiday season with gifts for everyone in the family at incredible savings.
 Shop the best brands with ease and convenience throughout the Holiday season and explore much anticipated deals during Rack Friday and Cyber Monday.
-Gift shops featuring gifts under $25, $50, $100 and more will be available both online and in Nordstrom Rack stores.
-Nordstrom Rack will also be supporting Big Brothers Big Sisters of America with opportunities to donate while shopping your favorite name brands.
+Gift shops featuring gifts under $25, $50, $100 and more will be available in Nordstrom Rack Canada stores.
+Nordstrom Rack will also be supporting Big Brothers Big Sisters of Canada with opportunities to donate while shopping your favourite name brands.

 Holiday Gift Shop Gift Guide on Dropbox